-Comments or questions: rabbi@youngyeshivah.com.au
+According to Minhag Chabad With minor additions by Rabbi Levi Y. Garelik comments or questions: rabbi@youngyeshivah.com.au

 KAPPAROS

 Kapparos is performed during the last third of the night.
 If this is not possible, one may perform Kapparos any time during Aseres Y'mei Teshuvah, as close to Erev Yom Kippur as possible.